getmyisland/aika-discord-bot/README.md

 # discord-ai-bot

 This Discord bot uses a small neural network to process user input and then using this information to respond dynamically to messages.
+It also features a lot of other useful commands.

 ## Getting Started